raspberrypi/documentation/configuration/raspi-config.md

 #### Expand Filesystem

 If you have installed Raspberry Pi OS using NOOBS, the filesystem will have been expanded automatically.
 There may be a rare occasion where this is not the case, e.g. if you have copied a smaller SD card onto a larger one.
 In this case, you should use this option to expand your installation to fill the whole SD card, giving you more space to use for files.
 You will need to reboot the Raspberry Pi to make this available.
 Note that there is no confirmation: selecting the option begins the partition expansion immediately.

-<a name="overscan"></a>
-#### Overscan

-Old TV sets had a significant variation in the size of the picture they produced; some had cabinets that overlapped the screen.
-TV pictures were therefore given a black border so that none of the picture was lost; this is called overscan.
-Modern TVs and monitors don't need the border, and the signal doesn't allow for it.
-If the initial text shown on the screen disappears off the edge, you need to enable overscan to bring the border back.

-Any changes will take effect after a reboot.
-You can have greater control over the settings by editing [config.txt](config-txt/README.md).

-On some displays, particularly monitors, disabling overscan will make the picture fill the whole screen and correct the resolution.
-For other displays, it may be necessary to leave overscan enabled and adjust its values.

-<a name="memory-split"></a>
-#### Memory split

-Change the amount of memory made available to the GPU.

-<a name="audio"></a>
-#### Audio

-Force audio out through HDMI or a 3.5mm jack.
-Read more on the [audio configuration documentation page](audio-config.md).

-<a name="resolution"></a>
-#### Resolution

-Define the default HDMI/DVI video resolution to use when the system boots without a TV or monitor being connected.
-This can have an effect on RealVNC if the VNC option is enabled.

-<a name="pixel-doubling"></a>
-#### Pixel Doubling

-Enable/disable 2x2 pixel mapping.

 <a name="GL-driver"></a>
 #### GL Driver